 Cal: 446 Carbs: 62g Sugar: 10g Fat: 14g Protein: 16g

 But not all hope was lost, I do love M&S’ juices and picked up an Apple, Pomegranate, Cherry and Acai juice drink – which didn’t fail to please.
-The initial flavour is very appley – but don’t be deceived, after a sip or two all the great flavours start to welcome you.
+The initial flavour is very appley.
+But after a sip or two all the great flavours start to welcome you.

 Alas only a 2/5 this time.

-I hope you enjoyed this little foodie post.
-I have added some nutritional information for those who may find it interesting, which is mainly found from the companies’ websites however some are from MyFitnessPal so may not be exact.
+So I hope you enjoyed this little foodie post.
+Also, I have added some nutritional information for those who may find it interesting.
+I found them from the companies’ websites however some are from MyFitnessPal so may not be exact.
 But of course it’s not always important and you shouldn’t have to read into everything you eat!